School of Medicine

 Clinical Assistant Professor, Psychiatry and Behavioral Sciences

 BioKhalid Salaheldin, MD serves as Clinical Assistant Professor and interventional psychiatrist in the Department of Psychiatry & Behavioral Sciences at Stanford University School of Medicine.
-Dr. Salaheldin specializes in the management of individuals presenting with first episode psychosis and early psychosis.
+Dr. Salaheldin specializes in the management of individuals presenting with early psychosis.

 His current work at Stanford spans evaluating patients in the early psychosis INSPIRE clinic, inpatient psychiatric unit, and the interventional psychiatry services; alongside teaching, research, and continuing to learn from his patients & colleagues.